mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 We treat each byte value as an integer whose value range from 0 to 255.
 The values are placed in a two-dimensional array of a predetermined size.
 If the file is larger than the predetermined size, only the first bytes are used.
 If the file is smaller than the predetermined size, the remaining bytes are padded with zero values.

-When applying two-dimensional \ac{CNN} on 2D grids of this format, the byte values will essentially be treated as pixel values, where the byte sequence forms a grayscale image.
-Figure \ref{fig:byte-encoding} shows an example of a 9-byte sequence encoded as a 3x3 pixel grayscale image.
+When applying two-dimensional \ac{CNN} on 2D grids of this format, the byte values will essentially be treated as pixel values, where the byte sequence forms a grayscale image. \autoref{fig:byte-encoding} shows an example of a 9-byte sequence encoded as a 3x3 pixel grayscale image.

 ![Encoding bytes as a grayscale image. \label{fig:byte-encoding}](images/byte-encoding.svg)